CSUwangj/ZDaily/content/2020-10-31-Daily-Challenge/index.md

 ## Find the Closest Palindrome

-more gentle but code is not clean enough to make me happy.
+more elegant but code is not clean enough to make me happy.

 ``` cpp
 class Solution {